Wavefront Mapping for Absolute Atom Interferometry

 Wavefront distortions are a leading source of systematic uncertainty in light-pulse atom interferometry, limiting absolute measurements of gravitational acceleration at the 30 nm/s$^2$ level.
 Here, we demonstrate {\it in situ} spatially resolved measurement of the interferometer phase in a Mach-Zehnder atom interferometer as a tool to characterize and correct wavefront bias.
 By introducing controllable curvature of the Raman light using an adjustable collimation retro-reflector, we show that the bias due to parabolic wavefront curvature can be measured with 1 mrad uncertainty and that finite-size corrections impact the measured phase curvature.
 This measurement process could be adopted in optimized atom interferometer gravimeters to reduce wavefront bias uncertainty below the nm/s$^2$ level.

 {\it Introduction}---Light-pulse atom interferometry (LPAI)~\cite{croninAtomInterferometers2009,abendAtomInterferometryIts2019} is used to make precise measurements of inertial effects~\cite{Peters1999,Zhang2023,Savoie2018}, to determine the values of fundamental constants~\cite{Rosi2014,Morel2020}, and to probe physics beyond the standard model~\cite{dimopoulosTestingGeneralRelativity2007,Sabulsky2019,Asenbaum2020}.
 Applications in inertial sensing have been pursued for decades, as atom interferometry offers a path to high sensitivity measurements with low absolute uncertainty.
 LPAI gravimeters exemplify this trend, reaching stability levels matching the best cryogenic relative gravimeters~\cite{Zhang2023} and approaching the absolute uncertainty of falling corner-cube gravimeters of $\approx$ 20 nm/s$^2$~\cite{niebauerNewGenerationAbsolute1995,francisEuropeanComparisonAbsolute2013}.
-LPAI gravimeters and gravity gradiometers could impact a broad range of geo-science applications including ground water monitoring, resource extraction, and measurements of tectonic and volcanic activity.
-Development of transportable LPAI gravimeters~\cite{farahUndergroundOperationBest2014,geigerHighaccuracyInertialMeasurements2020,antoni-micollierDetectingVolcanoRelatedUnderground2022,narducciAdvancesFieldableAtom2022a} could enable long-term, continuous monitoring of these systems.
+Fieldable LPAI gravimeters and gravity gradiometers could impact a broad range of geo-science applications including ground water monitoring, resource extraction, and measurements of volcanic activity~\cite{farahUndergroundOperationBest2014,geigerHighaccuracyInertialMeasurements2020,antoni-micollierDetectingVolcanoRelatedUnderground2022,narducciAdvancesFieldableAtom2022a}.

 The lowest reported absolute uncertainties in LPAI gravimeters are approximately 30 nm/s$^2$~\cite{Peters1999,gillotLNESYRTEColdAtom2016,Freier2016}, limited by several effects including Coriolis phases, magnetic shifts, light shifts, and wavefront aberrations.
 Many of these biases can be characterized with low uncertainty or rejected using differential measurements~\cite{Durfee2006,Gauguet2008}.
-Wavefront curvature of the interferometer beams is typically estimated in LPAI gravimeters using component-level testing and is often the leading source of uncertainty~\cite{gauguetCharacterizationLimitsColdatom2009a,gillotLNESYRTEColdAtom2016,Freier2016}.
-In all LPAIs, the wavefront difference of the counter-propagating Raman or Bragg lasers is the ruler used to measure the desired inertial quantity, and deviations from an ideal flat phase front are sampled by the atoms as they expand during the interferometer sequence, generating bias on the integrated atomic phase.
+Wavefront non-ideality of the interferometer light can directly bias the interferometric phase due to unequal sampling of the wavefront phase as the atoms expand or move during the measurement sequence~\cite{gauguetCharacterizationLimitsColdatom2009a,gillotLNESYRTEColdAtom2016,Freier2016}.
+Significant wavefront biases can be generated by wavefront curvature at the 10~km scale, strained vacuum windows, and Gouy phases---requiring {\it in situ} characterization to realize the lowest absolute wavefront uncertainty.